 Here are a few terms we’ll be using.

 Fault Mode, Failsafe, Limp Mode: These terms mean that your car's onboard computer is expressing concern about the transmission for some reason.
 Generally, it causes some kind of indication on the dashboard, such as a flashing cog or the dreaded “PRNDS” light.
 Practically speaking, it will often result in your transmission limiting itself to a single forward gear, such as 2nd or 3rd.

 "Flaring" or "Slipping" into Gear: When an auto "flares" on a gear change, it has successfully disengaged the previously selected gear, but for whatever reason, it hasn't engaged the next gear’s clutch or clutches in time.
 This most often results in a brief loss of power as the rev counter on your car wheels around toward the red before the clutch finally applies and normal drive resumes.

 Thudding into Gear: This one is fairly self-explanatory.
 If, during a gear change, there’s a disconcerting thud or bang from somewhere in the bowels of your car, usually accompanied by a jerk as the transmission engages the selected gear, that’s what is meant by “thudding” into gear.

-Now you have some terminology, let’s do some troubleshooting.
+Now that you have some terminology, let’s do some troubleshooting.

 Fault Mode, Failsafe, Limp Mode, Get-Home Mode, Etc.